avborup/linefeed/README.md

 > [!WARNING]
 > It is currently in a _**very**_ early, exploratory stage.

+## Examples

+To demonstrate the syntax and features of Linefeed, solutions for Advent of Code 2020 have been implemented in Linefeed.
+They can be found in [`tests/linefeed/advent_of_code_2020`](https://github.com/avborup/linefeed/tree/main/tests/linefeed/advent_of_code_2020).

 ## Planned features

 See https://github.com/avborup/linefeed/issues/1 for a tracking issue.